nuejs/nue/packages/nuejs.org/docs/data.md

 This keeps content files clean while feeding layouts and search engines.

 ### Application data
-Application-specific data supports functionality—think product details or team info.
+Application-specific data supports functionality — think product details or team info.
 Store it in a separate YAML file, like `team.yaml`:

 ```yaml
 team: